 Sarah Guaglianone

-In the context of plastics, recyclate is recycled plastic material such as PE (polyethylene), PP (polypropylene) or PET (polyethylene terephthalate) that has already been disposed of once by households or businesses and is now used again to manufacture new products.
+Recyclates are products created through the recycling process and are literally described as "reintroduced into the cycle".
+They are produced from various materials such as glass, paper or batteries.
+In the plastics sector, recycled materials refer to reused material such as PE (polyethylene), PP (polypropylene) or PET (polyethylene terephthalate), which has already been disposed of once by households or businesses and is now being used again to manufacture new products.

 There are two main types of recyclates: